CumulusNetworks/docs/content/cumulus-netq-45/Manage-Configuration/Manage-Events-and-Notifications/Config-TCA-Event-Notif.md

 {{</tabs>}}

-### Disable a TCA Rule
+### Disable a Rule

-Whereas suppression temporarily disables a rule, you can deactivate a rule to disable it indefinitely.
+Whereas suppression temporarily disables a rule, you can also disable a rule indefinitely.
 {{<tabs "TabID2781" >}}

 {{<tab "NetQ UI" >}}